ricwheatley/Pete-Eebot/README.md

 ## CLI Usage

-The project ships a Typer application under the `pete-e` entry point.
+The project ships a Typer application under the `pete` entry point.
 Common commands:

-* `pete-e refresh-withings` â€“ force-refreshes the Withings OAuth tokens and prints the truncated values.
+* `pete refresh-withings` â€“ force-refreshes the Withings OAuth tokens and prints the truncated values.
-* `pete-e ingest-apple` â€“ downloads new Health Auto Export files from Dropbox and persists the parsed metrics.
+* `pete ingest-apple` â€“ downloads new Health Auto Export files from Dropbox and persists the parsed metrics.
-* `pete-e sync --days 7` â€“ runs the multi-source sync (Dropbox, Withings, wger) with retry handling.
+* `pete sync --days 7` â€“ runs the multi-source sync (Dropbox, Withings, wger) with retry handling.
-* `pete-e withings-sync` â€“ executes the Withings-only branch of the pipeline.
+* `pete withings-sync` â€“ executes the Withings-only branch of the pipeline.
-* `pete-e status` - prints a three-line health check for Postgres, Dropbox, and Withings, exiting non-zero on the first failure (use `--timeout` to adjust the 3s per dependency cap).
+* `pete status` - prints a three-line health check for Postgres, Dropbox, and Withings, exiting non-zero on the first failure (use `--timeout` to adjust the 3s per dependency cap).
-* `pete-e plan --weeks 4` â€“ generates and deploys the next training plan block (only 4-week plans are supported).
+* `pete plan --weeks 4` â€“ generates and deploys the next training plan block (only 4-week plans are supported).
-* `pete-e message --summary` / `--plan` â€“ renders summaries and optionally pushes them to Telegram with `--send`.
+* `pete message --summary` / `--plan` â€“ renders summaries and optionally pushes them to Telegram with `--send`.

 ### Telegram bot commands

-The short-lived listener exposed via `pete-e telegram --listen-once` polls for bot commands and responds using the same narratives as the CLI.
+The short-lived listener exposed via `pete telegram --listen-once` polls for bot commands and responds using the same narratives as the CLI.
 The offset file is persisted next to the application logs so repeated invocations pick up where the last poll ended (the cron examples below reuse this helper).

 Supported commands: